Jack Newman (footballer): 2022–23

+2024–25

+Newman signed for Livingston on loan in January 2025.
+The loan lasted only a couple of weeks as he picked up an injury before playing a game, and the loan was cut short.

+Peterhead

+In June 2025, Newman signed for Peterhead on a one year deal.

 International career

 Newman is eligible to represent Scotland due to his Grandfather being born and raised in Glasgow.
 He made his international debut in a under 16 UEFA Development Tournament against England in a 2-1 win which he saved a penalty.
 He has since been capped at under 17 and under 18 level.
 He featured on the bench in an under 19 international friendly game against England in September 2020 which was abruptly stopped when it was revealed one of the Scottish coaches had tested positive for coronavirus.

+Newman was called up to Scott Gemmill's Scotland U21 squad in March 2023 and made his debut vs Wales in a 3-0 loss at the Penitar Arena in Spain.